Paramount Media Networks: Reintroduction and re-merger with CBS (2019–2024)

 In August 2019, Viacom announced that it would merge with CBS Corporation, reuniting the two entities under the ViacomCBS name.
 The merger closed on December 4, 2019.
 Announced on November 11, 2019, as part of the re–merger, the Media Networks division was renamed ViacomCBS Domestic Media Networks, and re-organized.

 MTV, VH1, CMT and Logo were re-organized into the "Entertainment & Youth Group", with the addition of Comedy Central, Paramount Network, Smithsonian Channel, and TV Land.
 BET Networks was merged with Showtime Networks under CEO David Nevins, who also temporarily gained oversight of Pop TV (formerly co-owned with Lionsgate); Pop TV was transferred to the Entertainment & Youth Group on January 15, 2020.

 On February 16, 2022, ViacomCBS was renamed as Paramount Global, and ViacomCBS Domestic Media Networks was renamed Paramount Media Networks.
 In 2022, MTV Entertainment Group partnered with Second Chance Studios to help formerly incarcerated individuals launch media careers.
+On November 9, 2022, it was announced that oversight of VH1 would move to the BET Media Group under Scott Mills.

 On May 9, 2023, Paramount restructured its U.S. domestic network business.
 Near the end of 2023, Paramount announced that the mobile apps for Nickelodeon, Nick Jr., MTV, Comedy Central, Paramount Network, and Showtime would cease operations at on January 31, 2024.
 The reason was to encourage users to sign up for Paramount+.
 The Nickelodeon Group shut down Noggin on July 2 of that same year for the same reason.